Author: Tal Galili (homepage: r-statistics.com, e-mail: Tal.Galili@gmail.com )

 This function might implement other topological distances in the future.

-Correlation matrix using cor.dendlist
+using the cor.dendlist

 cor.dendlist(dend1234)